 - Work with residents to develop independent living skills and the confidence to move forward in life.

 - Supporting residents to take part in activities and placements.

 This is an excellent volunteering opportunity for people looking for a gap year or university placement in the charitable sector, offering great experience in the care or social work sector.

 PLEASE NOTE: We welcome applications from all over the world.
-However, if you do not hold EU or Swiss citizenship then you will need to obtain a Tier 5 Visa meaning that you cannot apply to us directly.
+However if you are not a UK, Irish or Commonwealth citizen with the right to work in the UK, an EU passport holder with settled or pre-settled status or a BNO passport holder (Hong Kong), you will need to obtain a Tier 5 Visa.
+This also means that you cannot apply to us directly.
 We work closely with a global network of volunteering organisations called SCI who are able to sponsor visas.
 To find your country’s branch, visit their website www.sci.ngo.